daglem/reDIP-SID/README.md

 The board features three additional address pins which may be connected to the Commodore 64, in order to make a second SID chip appear e.g. at address D420, D500, or DE00.

 There is also an additional EXT IN audio input pin for a second SID chip, and separate stereo line output pins which may be connected directly to audio equipment.
+Either the SID GND pin or GND on the programming header may be used as audio ground.

+## Thanks

+Big thanks go to Sylvain "tnt" Munaut (@smunaut), who has not only implemented support for the reDIP SID in his Nitro Bootloader, but has also identified shortcomings, suggested feature improvements, and provided invaluable help to ensure that the board actually works.

+Thanks must also go to Aidan Dodds (@bit-hack) and Paul Sajna (@sajattack) for putting the first prototype through its paces with Dodds' [icesid](https://github.com/bit-hack/icesid), with guidance from Munaut.

 ## Board Front
 ![Board Front](documentation/reDIP-SID-board-front.png)